Diaphoneme: Representation

 The concept does not necessitate the formation of a transcription system.
 Diaphones can instead be represented with double slashes.
 This is the case, for example in Orten (1991) and Weinreich (1954) where diaphonemes are represented with bracketing:

 In this scheme, Scottish Standard English and the accent of Kirkwall are shown to make a phonemic contrast between /k/ and /x/ while RP and GA are shown to possess only the former so that lock and loch are pronounced differently in the former group and identically in the latter.

-Diaphonemic systems don't necessarily even have to utilize the IPA.
+Diaphonemic systems do not necessarily even have to utilize the IPA.
 Diaphones are useful in constructing a writing system that accommodates multiple dialects with different phonologies.
-Even in dialectology, diaphonemic transcriptions may instead be based on the language's orthography, as is the case with Lee Pederson's Automated Book Code designed for information from the Linguistic Atlas of the Gulf States. and the diaphonemic transcription system used by Paul Geraghty for related Fijian languages uses a modified Roman script.
+Even in dialectology, diaphonemic transcriptions may instead be based on the language's orthography, as is the case with Lee Pederson's Automated Book Code designed for information from the Linguistic Atlas of the Gulf States and the diaphonemic transcription system used by Paul Geraghty for related Fijian languages uses a modified Roman script.